Hurricane Idalia: Georgia

 Rainfall map for Idalia with a maximum of 13.55 inches in Holly Hill, South Carolina.

 A flash flood emergency was issued for the Valdosta area.
 Downed power lines closed a portion of I-75 south of Valdosta.
 One man was killed in Valdosta after a tree fell as the man helped two sheriff's deputies clear debris from a road.
 Rainfall in the Valdosta area reached 5.5 in.
 In addition, I-75 in the Valdosta area was shut down.
+Damage in Lowndes County was estimated at $20 million, with 1,127 homes damaged.
 American Airlines suspended operations at Savannah/Hilton Head International Airport, and Hoboken Elementary School in Hoboken had portions of its roof ripped off.
 A weak EF0 tornado passed west of Brunswick, damaging a traffic light and downing numerous trees.
 An EF1 tornado then struck the town minutes later, throwing a tree branch through the windshield of a pickup truck, blowing the top off of a storage shed, knocking down a small billboard, and snapping or uprooting numerous trees.
 Another short-lived EF1 tornado to the east of Brunswick in St. Simons also snapped and uprooted trees.
 An additional short-lived EF0 tornado occurred northwest of Fleming as well.
 Over 190,000 customers in Georgia lost power.
 In Bulloch County, four county roads were severely damaged by more than 8 in of rain causing flooding throughout the county.
 Bulloch's Public Works and Transportation Director, Dink Butler, who is responsible for overseeing county roads, estimated the cost of damages to be at $360,080.